|ProWritingAid Review Summary|

 Is ProWritingAid Legit and Reliable?

-Yes, ProWritingAid is fully legit and safe to use.
+Yes, ProWritingAid is fully legit and reliable to use.
 It is trusted and used by over a million writers, students authors, bloggers etc and has a fully functional integration with leading software like Chrome, MS Word etc. ProWritingAid doesn’t store or save your documents so you can rest assured of being safe from plagiarism or content theft or privacy issues.
-The refund policy makes it easier if you have second thoughts.
+The refund policy makes it easier if you have second thoughts

 Is ProWritingAid better than Grammarly?